Biopsy 3. Histological examination

 The reliability of histological examination exceeds 90%.
 Its positive result serves as the basis for making a final diagnosis and prescribing a treatment regimen, including surgery for cancer.

-A biopsy is a diagnostic study that involves the sampling of biomaterial from a suspicious area of \u200b\u200bthe body, for example, compaction, tumor formation, a long-term non-healing wound, etc.
+A biopsy is a diagnostic study that involves taking biomaterial from a suspicious area of the body, for example, a lump, a tumor formation, a long-term non-healing wound, etc.

 This technique is considered the most effective and reliable among all those used in the diagnosis of oncological pathologies.